zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding1-relatedTeams.md

-### Learn about the hosting service
+### Onboard with related teams

- Teams that are new to Azure development can learn about the hosting service and plan the deployment strategy for new extensions.
-Your team should network with support teams by reaching out to the following teams.
+ Teams that are new to Azure development can plan and implement the deployment strategy for new extensions.
+ Onboarding to Azure is a big task that spans many teams that you will work with to get your entire service up and running.
+These include, but are not limited to the following teams.

 1. Azure Resource Manager team